 Price: IPCA is a free program.
 Housing and meals are provided.
 Students will need to arrange their own travel to and from Eugene.

-Application Process: Applications for IPCA are available starting February 1, 2019.
-The deadline to apply is Monday, April 15, 2019.
+Application Process: Applications for IPCA are now closed.
+The deadline to apply is April 15, 2020.
 Please note, this application requires several essay responses and gives applicants an opportunity to attach additional documents.
 The application does not allow applicants to save their answers and come back to them later.
 Please allow enough time to finish the application before starting.
 Applicants may preview the essay prompts and required additional documents by clicking the apply button below.
 To ensure the application process goes smoothly, it is recommended that students preview the application requirements and essay prompts first, and then have essays pre-written and additional documents ready to upload before filling out the application.
 Click below to preview the prompts or start the application.

-Becoming an IPCA Counselor: We are seeking current college students to act as counselors for the program.
-Applications for counselors will open February 1, 2019.
-Complete the online application to be considered for a position as an IPCA counselor.
-The application deadline is Monday, April 15, 2019.
-Priority will be given to indigenous students.
+Becoming an IPCA Counselor: We will seek current college students to act as counselors for the program.
+Applications for counselors will open in early February 2020.
+The application deadline is April 15, 2020.

 Contact Info: Autumn Forespring, coordinator for Native American recruitment, 541-346-0681, email@example.com